lamegaton/lamegaton.github.io/_posts/notebook/javascript/2021-08-03-basic-javascript-part-1.md

 In this tutorial, I will introduce a few steps to access and edit elements in JavaScript.
 Mastering and understanding these steps can help you make a simple form, handling submission, and change the outlook of your website.

+Table of Contents:

-* Do not remove this line (it will not be displayed) {:toc}
+* Placeholder for Table of Content (Must not be removed) {:toc}

 ### Edit a text or HTML via jQuery